syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 {% endtabs %}

-## OnSelectTemplate
+## Implementing the OnSelectTemplate Method

-The OnSelectTemplate is an overridden method to return a particular DataTemplate.
-The following code sample demonstrates how to use the OnSelectTemplate method.
+The `OnSelectTemplate` is an overridden method that returns a specific DataTemplate based on conditions.
+In this example, we're using the `IsAvailableInStock` property to determine which template to use:
 {% tabs %}

 {% highlight C# %}